accert-dev/ACCERT/docs/source/user/crf.rst

 Use ``save_dashboard`` to generate dashboard-style capital-cost figures from a scenario result.
-The dashboard includes a lever input table, OCC, TCI, construction duration, cost breakdowns, a staggered construction timeline, and the FOAK-to-NOAK TCI reduction waterfall by lever.
+The dashboard includes a lever input table, OCC, TCI, construction duration, cost breakdowns, a staggered construction timeline, and the FOAK-to-NOAK Total Capital Investment (TCI) reduction waterfall by lever.
 Set ``show_levers=False`` to omit the lever input table and generate the compact chart-only dashboard.

 .. code-block:: python